SEU - Georgian National University

 • To keep silence and order;

-• Perform the test according to the announced instruction;
+• Perform the test according to the announced instructions;

 • leave the audience quietly after finishing the examination